cbielow/PTXQC/inst/dragNdrop/README.md

 You can rename the `QC-dragdrop` folder to anything you like (try to avoid spaces - they usually cause trouble).

-To make PTXQC accessible more easily, you can create a shortcut on your Windows Desktop to the `createQC_dragNdrop.bat`.
-Use this shortcut like the original (see usage below).
+To make PTXQC accessible more easily, you can create a shortcut on your Windows Desktop pointing to `createQC_dragNdrop.bat`.
+Use this shortcut as if it were the original batch file (see usage below).

 ### Updating the PTXQC Drag'n'drop installation

-The quick way to update your installation, is to start the R console of the R installation at `<QCdir>\QC-dragdrop\_internal\R-3.1.0\bin\x64\rgui.exe` and run the two code block of the installation (see above) again.
-Then, to copy the packages in the `<libR>` folder to the main R library (see the last bullet point above).
+Start the R GUI of the R installation at `<QCdir>\QC-dragdrop\_internal\R-3.1.0\bin\x64\rgui.exe` and run the two block of code from the installation (see above) again.
+Then, copy the packages in the `<libR>` folder to the main R library (see the last bullet point above).

 ### Usage (short version)